 1. Enterprise Risk Management Framework

-2. Risk Management System Integration and Improvement
+2. Risk Management Structure

 To ensure all key risks are thoroughly and completely identified and effectively managed in accordance with the Three Lines Model, the risk management unit advises and works with the First Line Roles, which carry out their duties and concurrently manage risks as risk owners.
 The risk management unit also coordinates with other functions especially the Second Line Roles which supports risk management assistance on their own areas of expertise.
 One of them is compliance unit which shall monitor regulatory changes that may cause new risks or change risk levels.
 The internal audit unit, as the Third Line Roles, is responsible for the independent audit to ensure risk management implementing effectively and efficiently and provide recommendations for continuous improvement.
 Furthermore, the risk management unit and the internal audit unit shall exchange information to ensure that key risks are identified and managed continually.

 In 2020, PTTEP developed a Web-based Risk Register System to enable risk owners to quickly identify and analyze risks and enhance risk information communication throughout the organization.
 This system also allows all relevant parties to promptly and conveniently monitor the risk management anywhere and anytime.

 3. Corporate Risk and Emerging Risk